MicrosoftDocs/sql-docs/docs/relational-databases/performance/monitoring-performance-by-using-the-query-store.md

 |High SOS_SCHEDULER_YIELD waits per database|High CPU waits in Query Store for specific queries|Find the top CPU consuming queries in Query Store.
 Among them, identify the queries for which high CPU trend correlates with high CPU waits for the affected queries.
 Focus on optimizing those queries - there could be a plan regression, or perhaps a missing index.|

 ##  <a name="Options"></a> Configuration Options
-The following options are available to configure query store parameters.
+The following options are available to configure Query Store parameters.

 *OPERATION_MODE*
 Can be **READ_WRITE** (default) or READ_ONLY.